jjx323/IPBayesML-SMC-GM/README.md

-# Code for Sequential Monte Carlo with Gaussian Mixture Distributions for Infinite-Dimensional Statistical Inverse Problems
+# Codes for "Sequential Monte Carlo with Gaussian Mixture Distributions for Infinite-Dimensional Statistical Inverse Problems"

 ## Overview